[ Reference Info Index | Glossopedia ]

 The first of the true thumb fillers (U.S. Patent No 799,897) was the brainchild of William I. Ferris, who worked for L. E. Waterman & Company.
 It was a real advance on designs like Bolles’s because it did not require the user to remove (and risk losing) the barrel.
 Instead, Ferris made an opening in the side of the barrel and covered it with a sleeve that rotated around the barrel to expose the opening, beneath which was a pressure bar, glued to the sac.
 The user depressed the pressure bar with a thumb to collapse the sac.
 The sleeve was secured in place on the barrel by a ring protruding from the barrel’s surface and fitting into a groove on the inside of the sleeve.
 This design appears not to have reached production, but it was there in the files of the U.S. Patent and Trademark Office for others to examine.

 The unofficial Inventor’s Creed is that anybody else’s invention can be improved upon.
 The next workable system (U.S. Patent No. (U.S. Patent No 807,500), also issued in 1905) came from the fertile mind of William W. Sanford, one of the two principals of New York City’s Sanford & Bennett Company.
 Sanford designed a thumb-filling pen with an outer barrel that could slide along the inner barrel.
 To keep the barrel from sliding all the way off, he threaded the inside of the outer barrel’s open end and the outside of the inner barrel at both ends of the opening that exposed the pressure bar.
-When the user unscrewed the outer barrel from its closed position and slid it along the inner barrel, it stopped against the threads at the distal end of the opening.
+When the user unscrewed the outer barrel from its closed position and slid it along the inner barrel, it stopped against the threads at the back end of the opening.
 A couple of quick turns secured it to those threads, and the pen was ready for filling.

 Within a year, Sanford had received a patent for a true sleeve filler like Ferris’s (U.S. Patent No. (U.S. Patent No 828,973)).
 In this version, he made a wide groove in the outer surface of the barrel by reducing the barrel’s diameter in the area of the opening and covered the area with a metal sleeve that was split so that it could slip onto the barrel.
 When the sleeve reached the area of the opening, it snapped into the groove to become semi-permanently attached.
 On the side of the sleeve opposite the split was an opening corresponding to the opening in the barrel.
 Thus, to fill the pen, the user simply rotated the sleeve until its opening was aligned with the barrel opening.
 The design was elegant in that the depth of the barrel groove matched the thickness of the sleeve so that there was nothing protruding from the barrel.